kokoro-aya/fp-in-kt/Readme.md

 end of the book most of the code aren't my solution.

 There are only listings but no exercise in chap 13 and 14.

+I have renamed the List to IList and MList, meaning for Immutable List and Memoized Immutable List, this might not be a good decision.